layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 29.378 wild fig. Also known as bearded fig or the wild banyan tree (*Ficus citrifolia*).

 29.386 Phoebus.
-Phoebus, an alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.
+An alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.

 [plant] 29.393 fern-tree shades.
 Tree ferns are primitive plants that belong to the order Cyatheales.
 Grainger may have been referencing *Cyathea arborea*, sometimes known as the West Indian treefern, which can grow up to 9 meters tall.

 30.396 linen lightly wrapt.
 The enslaved generally were provided with a coarse brown linen known as osnaburg.

 30.397 Iris.
-In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra; sometimes cited as the wife of Zephyrus, the west wind.
+In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra; she is sometimes cited as the wife of Zephyrus, the west wind.
 Her name in Greek means rainbow.
 The goddess Juno took her to serve as her handmaid.

 30.407 the shield was forg'd for Peleus' Son.
 Peleus' son is Achilles.
-In Book 18 of the *Iliad*, the god Hephaestus forges an elaborate shield for Achilles to replace the armor that was lost when Patroclus was killed by Hector.
+In Book 18 of the *Iliad*, the god Hephaestus forges an elaborate shield for Achilles to replace the armor that was lost when Hector killed Patroclus.

-31.416 While Procyon reigns yet.
+31.416 Procyon.
 Alpha Canis Minoris, the brightest star in the constellation Canis Minor.

 31.417 yet the fiery Sun in Leo rides.
-Leo, the zodiacal constellation between Cancer and Virgo, and the fifth sign of the Zodiac.
-The sun enters its sign in mid-July and exits in mid-August.
+Leo is the fifth sign of the zodiac; the sun enters its sign in mid-July and exits in mid-August.

 [plant] 31.418 anana.
 The pineapple (*Ananas comosus*), which is native to eastern South America.
 It was brought by Amerindians to the Caribbean.

 31.425 the arrow's deadening power.
-Sagittarius, the southern zodiacal constellation depicted as a centaur aiming an arrow, popularly called "the Archer."
+Refers to Sagittarius, the southern zodiacal constellation depicted as a centaur aiming an arrow; popularly known as the Archer.
 By "the arrow's deadening power," Grainger means the November cold.
-Sagittarius is the ninth sign of the Zodiac; the sun enters its sign in mid-November and exits in mid-December.
+Sagittarius is the ninth sign of the zodiac; the sun enters its sign in mid-November and exits in mid-December.

 [plant] 31.427 lemon, orange, and the lime.
 Members of the genus *Citrus*.
 Citrus fruits originated in Southeast Asia and spread from there to the Mediterranean and Spain.
 Columbus brought sour oranges (*Citrus aurantium*), sweet oranges (*Citrus sinensis*), limes (*Citrus aurantifolia*), and citrons (*Citrus medica*) to the Caribbean.
 He probably also carried lemons (*Citrus limon*).

 [plant] 31.430 yellow plantanes.
 Plantain (family Musaceae), closely related to the banana.
-Plantains and bananas formed an important a part of the diets of enslaved Africans living on early Caribbean plantations.
+Plantains and bananas formed an important part of the diets of the enslaved (although plantains were more important than bananas).
 Wild species of plantain and banana originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
 They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
 The plantain and banana probably were first brought to the Caribbean by the Spanish in the sixteenth century.

 31.432 'Till Capricorn command.
-Capricorn is the tenth sign of the zodiac; the sun entiers it in mid-December and exits in mid-January.
+Capricorn is the tenth sign of the zodiac; the sun enters it in mid-December and exits in mid-January.

 31.433 moist Aquarius melt.
-Aquarius is the eleventh sign of the zodiac; the sun enters in mid-January and exits in mid-February.
+Aquarius is the eleventh sign of the zodiac; the sun enters it in mid-January and exits it in mid-February.

 [plant] 31.418n cherimoya. *Annona cherimola*, a fruit originally from the South American highlands.